work7z/LafTools/README.md

 ## IMPORTANT NOTES
 LafTools is still under development, its dependencies or prerequisites may changed as needed.

-**For any issue, please read [Common Env Issues](dev/notes/common/issues.md) firstly, if there's no solution can solve it then raise an issue to us at any time, thanks!**
+**For any issue, in particular to developers in China mainland, please read [Common Env Issues](dev/notes/common/issues.md) firstly, if there's no solution can solve it then raise an issue to us at any time, thanks!**

 ## Setup System Environment